Siwandu is set in a great location...

 Drinks included: Tea/coffee and filtered water are included in the rates at Siwandu, but other drinks are extra.

 Further dining info: Yes – but there are no phones in the rooms so requests have to be made in advance.

-Honeymoons: Siwandu is a small and romantic camp with a lovely setting, luxurious rooms and a homey feel.
-For special evenings the camp can arrange candlelit bush dinners – making this a good option for some indulgence whilst celebrating on your honeymoon to Tanzania.See more ideas for Honeymoons in Tanzania
+Honeymoons: Siwandu is a small and romantic camp with a lovely setting and luxurious rooms.
+For special evenings the camp can arrange dinner on your deck – making this a good option for some indulgence while celebrating your honeymoon to Tanzania.See more ideas for Honeymoons in Tanzania

 Birdwatching: With a wonderful location on the river, birdwatching around Selous Safari Camp is great.
 The guides are knowledgeable and there’s a wide variety of species.
 We had no problems sighting European rollers, hoopoes, fish eagles and hammerkops, amongst many others.
 In camp, a bird bath attracts masked and sparrow weavers and glossy starlings.See more ideas for Birdwatching in Tanzania